tharunsrisanth07-dotcom/Banking-System-C/README.md

 *Balance Enquiry – Displays the current balance of an account.

-*Transaction History – Shows previous transactions stored with type and updated balance.
+*Transaction History – Shows previous transactions stored with linked list type and updated balance.

 *Show All Accounts – Displays a list of all accounts created.